rui-vas-tech/rui-vas-tech/README.md

 ## Volunteering

-**3. Documentation Lead @ Kubeflow / Google Vertex AI, 2020-22**
-- Kubeflow is at the base of Google's Vertex AI.
-- I represented Canonical at the Kubeflow opensource community.
-- Became the #1 contributor outside of Google to documentation.
-- Lead a docs restructure + release of versions v1.2, v1.3

 **2. Innovation Mentor @ ETIC - 2019-23**
 - Mentored students to ideate, validate, prototype and pitch app in the mental health tech space.